SteveJustin1963/DATING-MATIC-64-c-1983/README.md

 *"In an era of neural-linked quantum matchmaking, this primitive silicon romance engine asks the eternal questions that still matter: 'Do you like cats?' and 'Can you handle spicy food?'
 Turns out, love hasn't changed much in 1,020 years - it just had fewer bits to work with."*

 ---
-*Historical Note: This program was found still running on a TEC-1 microcomputer powered by a mysteriously infinite loop `/U` and what appears to be sheer determination.
+*Historical Note: This program was found still running on a dilithium crystal powered TEC-1 microcomputer powered by a mysteriously infinite loop `/U` and what appears to be sheer determination.
 The preservation society notes it has successfully matched 2,847,921 couples across a millennium, with a higher success rate than Modern Quantum Tinder™.*